g45t345rt/DERO-SC-Standards/README.md

 Status: `DONE - UNDER REVIEW`

-## G45-ATC
+## G45-C

-This standard describe a collection of G45-AT Smart Contracts or any other type of assets.
+This standard describe a collection of Smart Contracts or any type of assets.

+Status: `DONE - UNDER REVIEW`

+## G45-NFT

+This is in the simplest Smart Contract for representing a Native Dero NFT.
+Cheap to mint (unless you have a lot of metadata) with less functionality than G45-AT.

 Status: `DONE - UNDER REVIEW`